hamzaPixl/hmounir/content/posts/heroku/README.md

 ## Deploy

 This section allows you to deploy any branch that you want manually.
-Here we chose the `mastertone because we only want to deploy the main branch. but imagine you have a `feature` branch you can too.
+Here we chose the `master` because we only want to deploy the main branch. but imagine you have a `feature` branch you can too.

 ![Manual Deploy](./manual.png)